ThomasBittner1/KangarooDocumentation/kangaroo/docs/index.md

 # <!-- dummy title to prevent auto-generated one-->

-Kangaroo-Builder is a tool for creating Rigs.
+Kangaroo Builder is a tool for creating Rigs.
 It’s a complete system that includes:

 - Body Rig Builder
 - Face Rig Builder